 Low-impact

-• Climate change risks incorporated into haircuts applied to corporate bonds used as collateral (under discussion at ECB)
+• Climate change risks incorporated into annual reviews of haircuts applied to corporate bonds used as collateral.

 Financial Policy